classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/magic-modes.md

 # Magic Modes

-There's nothing like magic ☠️, but when you changes these modes, it feels like magic, it feels like wow!
+There's nothing like magic ☠️, but when you change these modes, it feels like magic, it feels like wow!
 Take a look.

 - [Dark Mode](#Dark-Mode)
 - [Mini Mode](#Mini-Mode)